 The English legend Ned Ludd (supposedly mythical) hated his work in the textile factory.
 His boss whipped him and he took revenge in the destruction of his own knitting frame in late 1811.
 In 1812, he amassed followers among guilds of weavers, combers, wool dressers and others.
 They joined to fight a war with farm implements and guns.
 The Luddites stormed a Nottingham factory owned by William Cartwright and suffered long term retaliation.
 At least 21 workers were hanged by the government and many others transported away to prison.

-From the Sale book, long and well researched, the takeaway is that Luddites are premeditated in their destruction of technology, moving out of fear and anger that their jobs may be eliminated by machines (technology).
+From Rebels Against the Future, a long and well researched historical book, the takeaway is that Luddites are premeditated in their destruction of technology, moving out of fear and anger that their jobs may be eliminated by machines (technology).

 Note: Some people refer to the Amish as Luddites, but the Amish do not go out from their communities and destroy technology.
 In fact, they go out to borrow it in times of emergency.
 That does not seem like the Luddite mindset.